 Example.
 Family A is assessed a fee of $250.00 for their child's placement.
 The family requests and is denied a partial waiver of the fee in the amount of $50.00.
 During the pendency of the fair hearing the family would be required to pay a $200.00 fee, which is the undisputed portion of the total assessed fee.
 If the denial of the partial waiver of the fee is upheld by the fair hearing, and it had been three months since the original fee was assessed, Family A would owe the Department $150.00 for the past due amount of the fee.

-4.08B: Fees for Nonvoluntary Substitute Care Services
+4.08B: Fees for Non-voluntary Substitute Care Services

-(1) The Department will assess a fee when nonvoluntary substitute care services are provided to a child.
+(1) The Department may assess a fee when non-voluntary substitute care services are provided to a child.
 The fee will include a portion based on the family's income and a portion based on an amount equal to 75% of the child's Supplemental Security Income (SSI) benefit, 75% of the child's Title II benefits, and/or 75% of the child's adoption or guardianship subsidy, if the child receives SSI benefits, Title II benefits, an adoption subsidy or a guardianship subsidy.
 Guardians will not be subject to the income portion of the sliding fee.
 The fee for services will never exceed the actual cost of services.

 No fee will be charged to any family whose income is at or below 150% of the federal poverty level as revised annually and published by the United States Department of Health and Human Services in the Federal Register.
 When determining whether a family's income falls at or below 150% of the federal poverty level, the federal poverty levels for each size family will be used.